 A couple of heavy ceramic dishes can be provided for feeding.
 Most dormice will readily eat from dishes on the ground, but if necessary, you can also hang a small dish or wicker basket from a branch for feeding.
 A small water bottle can be used, but the water should be changed regularly.

-Dormice need to be kept at 70 degrees Fahrenheit or above; at cooler temperatures (i.e. below 65 degrees Fahrenheit) they may begin to hibernate.
+Dormice need to be kept at 70 degrees F or above; at cooler temperatures (i.e. below 65 degrees) they may begin to hibernate.
 In a captive animal that is not prepared, hibernation can be dangerous.

 Food and Water